PhrozenIO/PowerRemoteDesktop/README.md

 * WIN Keyboard Key supported.
 * Virtual Desktop window opens above the terminal.
 * Server now support LogonUI / Winlogon (Beta)

+### TBD

+* The process of creating and using X509 certificates has been streamlined, and a default certificate is now automatically installed in the current user's certificate store.
+As a result, there is no longer a requirement to run PowerRemoteDesktop_Server as an administrator when no specific certificate is specified.

 ### List of ideas and TODO